oopanuga/oopanuga.github.io/_posts/2014-12-17-Test-Driven-Development.md

     {% endhighlight %}

 The interface doesn´t exist, we use Resharper to generate it.
-We need to mock the method that will be hit for the algorithm, we can choose the name from the test:
+We need to mock the method that will be hitten in the algorithm, we can choose the name from the test:

 {% highlight c# %}
 [Subject("RestaurantRater")]